Fornost461/JavaDowngrader/README.md

 ### How it works
 A shell command is generated into the variable *command*.
 Then, it is run through an appeal to the Terminal.

-For more information, read [manualdowngrade.txt](https://github.com/Fornost461/JavaDowngrader/blob/master/manualdowngrade.txt).
+For more informations, read [manualdowngrade.txt](https://github.com/Fornost461/JavaDowngrader/blob/master/manualdowngrade.txt).